tenPro4/Technical_Assessment_Full_Stack_Developer_1/README.md

+# Setup

+The details of the setup are in the README.md file in the backend and frontend directories.

 # Interview Task: Full Stack Application Development
 ## Objective
 Your task is to create a full-stack application for managing "items."
 The project consists of a backend API built with Express.js and TypeScript and a frontend application using React.js with Redux Toolkit.